omardebbagh/pyderivatives/Readme.md

 ## Features

-- You can either give the vanilla pricer fixed parameters: spot level, dividend yield, volatility that are necessary or put simply a ticker with a strike, maturity and rf rate.
+- You can either give the vanilla pricer fixed parameters: spot level, dividend yield, volatility that are necessary or put simply a ticker with a strike, maturity and risk-free rate.
-- When pricing a ticker instead of fixed parameters, data retrieval is done via yFinance API: Automatically fetches relevant market data (such as historical volatility as vol param, dividends, spot level) for the specified ticker to use in pricing models.
+- When pricing with a ticker instead of fixed parameters, data retrieval is done via yFinance API: Automatically fetches relevant market data (such as historical volatility as vol param, dividends, spot level) for the specified ticker to use in pricing models.

 ## Notes